 Celery, a delicious vegetable

-Celery is a vegetable where the entire plant is edible: root, stalks and leaves.
+Celery is a vegetable for which the entire plant is edible: root, stalks and leaves.

 Name – Apium graveolens